Tyra-Bjurman/Scribe/README.md

-Rescued webapplication templating language for the strich MVC Erlang web-application Symphony server.
+Rescued webapplication templating language for the strict MVC Erlang web-application Symphony server.

 Sadly the full symphony repository is seemingly lost to cyberspace.